pavelicii/allpairs4j/README.md

 ## Pairwise Testing • [pairwise.org](https://www.pairwise.org/)

-Assuming you want to create test cases for web browser testing, the domain can be described by the following parameters:
+Assuming you want to create test cases for web browser testing, the domain can be described with parameters:

 ```text
 Browser:    Chrome, Firefox, Safari, Edge